pytorch/pytorch/docs/source/notes/cuda.rst

 ^^^^^^^^^^^

 .. warning::
-    The API is a prototype and may change in future releases.
+    This API is a prototype and may change in future releases.

 PyTorch exposes graphs via a raw :class:`torch.cuda.CUDAGraph` class and two convenience wrappers,